taddyb/DeepGroundwater.github.io/docs/blog/posts/buckets_as_conceptual_hydr.md

 \frac{dh}{dt} = -k \sqrt{h}
 $$

-Where h(t) is the ale at time \( t \), k is a proportionality constant that governs the rate of outflow.
+Where $h(t)$ is the ale at time $t$, k is a proportionality constant that governs the rate of outflow.
 Its solution through seperation of variables is:

 $$
 h(t) = \left(\sqrt{h_0} - \frac{k}{2}t\right)^2
 $$

-Where h_0 is the initial ale level in the bucket at time t = 0.
+Where $h_0$ is the initial ale level in the bucket at time $t = 0$.
 This gives us the opportunity to track volumes of ale through this bucket, and match the fluxes from buckets with data collected on real-world hydrological systesm.
 This is, in a nutshell, the field of computational hydrology, we just need to dress up and add complications to this bucket, and off we go.

 <!-- more -->